Seven (1995 film): Title credits

 Following the removal of the planned opening train-ride scene with Somerset, Fincher needed a temporary title sequence to screen Seven for studio executives.
 (Note: Attributed to multiple references:) He recruited R/GA designer Kyle Cooper and his team to assemble a montage reflecting Doe's perspective.
-This helped to establish the character and the threat he poses prior to his appearance in the film's final act.
-(Note: Attributed to multiple references:) The sequence was set to the "Closer" remix at Fincher's request.
+This helped to establish the character and the threat he poses before his appearance in the film's final act.
+The sequence was set to the "Closer" remix at Fincher's request.

-The sequence was well-received by executives, who suggested retaining it for the theatrical release.
-Fincher did not want to appear to be accepting their suggestion and instructed Cooper to develop a new concept; Cooper persuaded Fincher to use a more-elaborate and detailed version of the montage.
+The sequence was well received by executives, who suggested retaining it for the theatrical release.
+Fincher did not want to appear to be accepting their suggestion and instructed Cooper to develop a new concept; Cooper persuaded Fincher to use a more elaborate and detailed version of the montage.
 Cooper focused on Doe's elaborate journals, briefly glimpsed in the film, while Fincher suggested the sequence should depict Doe.
 Fincher wanted Mark Romanek to direct the sequence, being a fan of his music video for "Closer" and sharing similar design sensibilities, but Cooper secured the role because of his previous experience on similar title sequences.
 Fincher told Cooper: "all I want is for the audience to want to run screaming from the theater during the title section".